Ray White real estate agents removed over racially charged Facebook posts

-Ray White has dropped a husband and wife real estate agent team because of their racist posts on social media.
+Ray White has dropped a husband and wife real estate agent team because of their social media posts about Muslims, Africans and Maori.

 Paul Davie, who has stood for the Conservative Party, and wife Kathryn Davie are real estate agents and were licenced salespeople for Ray White in Auckland's Blockhouse Bay.